 This installment on small town Russian life will be on a very practical part of life here.
 We went shopping AGAIN today.
 I have always hated shopping.
 I fit all those stereotypes of men who will do anything to get out of it.
-But since we do not have a car and we have to hand carry everything back to the apartment that would require full family participation in this endeavor.
+But since we do not have a car and we have to hand carry everything back to the apartment full family participation is required.

 There is a whole different social psychology at work between customer and “shop assistants” (common British English translation, widely used by students of English here) in small town Russia.
 They are there if you really, really need them.
 They don’t jump you with “How may I help you?” the minute you walk in the door.
 For example, when we finally found (after three days) a potential cup that could be used as a toothbrush holder, I stood back and watched.
 Oksana looked it over.
 Most items are behind the counter in these smaller stores.
 That is not true of all of them, especially if they stock large items.
 But in stores with small items most of them are behind a counter.
 So you have to look at them from the other side of the counter.
 The shop assistant was eyeing Oksana, but did not speak or come over.
 No violating the privacy of the customer.
 Okay, I’m the observant American, so I don’t know.
 But it seems to me like the shop assistants consider it rude to try to force you into a purchase.
 So she waited until Oksana requested help.
 Then she came promptly and showed her whatever items she wanted to look over.

 We also purchased (from another store) a coffee maker, lamp, and a hair dryer.
 When you purchase an electrical item the shop assistant removes the item from the box, plugs it in and makes sure you see it works.
 Even with the lamp she went and got a light bulb to show us it works.